 Skip to main content

-Sales and marketing are two things in every business that go hand in hand.
-However, it is primarily and ultimately the sales team that is responsible for increasing a company’s revenue through their methods and practices when working with potential customers on a day-to-day basis.
+Sales and marketing go hand in hand in every business.
+However, it is primarily and ultimately the sales team responsible for increasing a company’s revenue through their methods and practices when working with potential customers on a day-to-day basis.

-At AHMC, our sales team goes through extensive weekly training to work on negotiation skills, how to convert leads, how to build relationships with potential sponsors and keep lasting relationships with old ones… the list goes on.
+At Adopt A Highway Maintenance Corporation, our sales team goes through extensive weekly training to work on negotiation skills, convert leads, build relationships with potential sponsors, and keep lasting relationships with old ones… the list goes on.

 While all jobs and career paths require some form of ongoing education, sales is an area of business that needs it more extensively than most.
-With consumer trends always changing and a fluctuating economy, sales managers and directors need to stay on top of their company representatives making sure they are as educated as they can be in all circumstances.
+With consumer trends always changing and a fluctuating economy, sales managers and directors need to stay on top of their company representatives, ensuring they are as educated as they can be in all circumstances.

-A couple key points that really stood out to us from the article and some things to really consider when taking a different approach to our company’s sales efforts are listed below:
+A couple of key points that stood out to us from the article and some things to consider when taking a different approach to our company’s sales efforts are listed below:

 • Failure is never a failure.

-• One thing you must learn to be successful, not only in sales, but also in life… is to always say “Thank You.”
+• One thing you must learn to be successful in sales and life… is always to say “Thank You.”

-By treating a customer with nothing less than 110% of your efforts, lets them know that they are important to you and your business.
-(Let’s face it, without customers there would be no business!)
-Saying thank you shows a customer that you don’t take them for granted and the day you stop doing this, is the day that your business will start losing customer loyalty, customer relationships, and ultimately… sales.
+By treating a customer with nothing less than 110% of your efforts, let them know that they are essential to you and your business.
+(Let’s face it, without customers, there would be no business!)
+Saying thank you shows a customer that you don’t take them for granted, and the day you stop doing this, your business will start losing customer loyalty, customer relationships, and ultimately… sales.

-At AHMC we try very hard to show our Sponsors that we appreciate their business in as many ways possible.
-Without them, we would not be the company that we are today and it is important that there is always a win-win for every relationship we build with our Sponsors.
+At AHMC, we try very hard to show our Sponsors that we appreciate their business in as many ways as possible.
+Without them, we would not be the company we are today, and there must always be a win-win for every relationship we build with our Sponsors.

-From providing “Sponsor Highlights” on our blog and Facebook, to sending out personally written Christmas and Thank You cards, we want our Sponsors to know that they are appreciated and their business means something to us.
+From providing “Sponsor Highlights” on our blog and Facebook to sending out personally written Christmas and Thank You cards, we want our Sponsors to know they are appreciated, and their business means something to us.

 “Never take advantage of a relationship… because it takes years to build one and seconds to lose one.”